5 Theories About Amelia Earhart's Disappearance

 Some people believe that Earhart and Noonan, unable to locate Howland Island, searched for another island to land on.
 The duo ended up making it to Nikumaroro (also known as Gardner Island) in the Pacific republic of Kiribati, which lies some 350 miles southeast of Howland.
 There, they radioed distress calls for days until their plane was swept away by the tide.
 Earhart (and presumably Noonan) both died as castaways.

-Recently, TIGHAR made headlines when they announced that a new analysis of bones discovered on Nikumaroro in either 1939 or 1940 may support their castaway explanation.
+In 2016, TIGHAR made headlines when they announced that a new analysis of bones discovered on Nikumaroro in either 1939 or 1940 may support their castaway explanation.
 The 13 bones—including a skull, a humerus, and a radius—were found along with the sole of a woman's shoe, an empty box that may have once held a sextant, and other debris.
 Long ago, a doctor named D.W.
 Hoodless determined that they belonged to an elderly man, and over the decades, the partial human skeleton was discarded.
 But in 1998, TIGHAR re-examined the bones’ recorded measurements, and claimed that Hoodless was wrong: They actually belonged to a woman with the same stature and ethnicity as Earhart.

-In the latest round of speculation, a forensic imaging specialist named Jeff Glickman analyzed photos and the original skeleton measurements and noted that the skeleton’s forearms were particularly long, just like the missing pilot’s.
+In the more recent round of speculation, a forensic imaging specialist named Jeff Glickman analyzed photos and the original skeleton measurements and noted that the skeleton’s forearms were particularly long, just like the missing pilot’s.
 However, many experts have dismissed these new conclusions, saying they—along with TIGHAR's other theories—aren't strong enough to confirm Earhart's fate.

-Dorothy Cochrane, a curator at Smithsonian's National Air and Space Museum, even told Smithsonian magazine that "Gillespie's theory is based on conjecture and circumstance.
+Dorothy Cochrane, a curator at Smithsonian's National Air and Space Museum, even told Smithsonian magazine in 2016 that "Gillespie's theory is based on conjecture and circumstance.
 He repeatedly ignores facts such as the found sole of a woman’s shoe being the wrong size for Earhart—a fact stated by her sister."
 Even the identification of the skeleton as female is in doubt.
 In 2015, a different set of researchers noted flaws in the 1998 paper and came to the conclusion that the original male classification was more likely.

-In 1945, a group of Australian World War II soldiers on the island of New Britain, in Papua New Guinea, reportedly discovered civilian aircraft wreckage in the jungle [PDF].
+In 1945, a group of Australian World War II soldiers on the island of New Britain, in Papua New Guinea, reportedly discovered civilian aircraft wreckage in the jungle.
 A reconnaissance patrol map from that mission names the plane’s construction number—C/N 1055—which matches the one on Earhart’s own aircraft.
 Its engines also resembled the ones on Earhart's Lockheed Electra.

-David Billings, an Australian aircraft engineer who lives in Papua New Guinea, reportedly owns video testimonies of the discoverers, and to this day, a patrol member’s widow safeguards the map.
+David Billings, a retired Australian aircraft engineer who lives in Papua New Guinea, reportedly owns video testimonies of the discoverers, and to this day, a patrol member’s widow safeguards the map.
 That being said, Earhart was supposed to land on Howland—not New Britain—so Billings theorizes that she may have turned around while en route to Howland and flown hundreds miles to find another island.
 However, many people say it’s unlikely, as this theory contradicts Earhart’s final radio messages.
 Plus, they argue, her plane was too low on fuel to make the journey.

 These arguments haven't stopped Billings and other believers from trying to prove their theory: In 2012, they launched a crowdfunding campaign to fund an expedition to search New Britain's jungles for the downed aircraft, but it didn't meet its goal amount.